-In the high tide and low tide chart, we can see that the first high tide was at 1:19 am and the next high tide will be at 1:48 pm.
-The first low tide will be at 7:41 am and the next low tide at 8:04 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:31 am and the next high tide at 12:49 pm.
+The first low tide was at 6:49 am and the next low tide at 6:58 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 10 hours and 52 minutes of sun.
-The solar transit will be at 12:19 pm and the length of time the moon will be visible will be 2 hours and 17 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 10 hours and 1 minutes of sun.
+The solar transit was at 12:26 pm and the length of time the moon will be visible will be 12 hours and 17 minutes.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
-The tide heights today are 2.6 m, 0.8 m, 2.5 m and 0.8 m.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 66 to end the day with a tidal coefficient of 63.
+The tide heights today are 2.6 m, 0.8 m, 2.5 m and 0.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Castlecliff which is of 3.0 m and a minimum height of 0.4 m.

-The solunar fishing calendar in Castlecliff tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Castlecliff tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Castlecliff.
 The times are generated in local time in Whanganui and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]